Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Scenarios.md

 6. **OnComplete** - actions to complete after the scenario as completed

 ## Constants
 Scenarios define constants from which to expose global simulation behaviors like a starting iteration value or a total iteration count.
 Users can serialize these scenario constants to JSON, modify them in an external program, and finally reimport the JSON constants at runtime to configure their simulation even after their project has been built.
-Below is an example of the constants used in the `FixedFrameLengthScenario` class:
+Below is an example of the constants used in the `FixedLengthScenario` class:
 ```
 [Serializable]
 public class Constants